microsounds/atelier/readme.md

 ```
 # two monitors, right is vertical
---output HDMI-0 --primary --rotate normal
+--output HDMI-0 --auto --primary --rotate normal
---output HDMI-1 --right-of HDMI-0 --rotate right
+--output HDMI-1 --auto --right-of HDMI-0 --rotate right
 ```
-Commands in the file are passed to `xrandr` line by line at startup if it exists.
+Commands in this file are passed to [`xrandr-cycle`](Scripts/xrandr_cycle.sh) line by line at startup if it exists.
 For example, this configuration would suit a 2 monitor layout with the right monitor mounted vertically.

 ### `~/.xdecor`